 WELCOME TO THE TEXAS FRIENDS & FAMILY CALLING SUPPORT CENTER

 of Criminal Justice (TDCJ) offenders with account support for calling services.
-After you

 We offer various options to ensure you are able to stay connected with your loved one.

 If you have an existing account and want to receive calls from a TDCJ offender you must register

 your phone number.
 Afterwards, you will have two accounts, one specifically for calls from

 TDCJ and the other for calls from other correctional agencies.
 When making payments, be sure

 to indicate which account should receive the funds.